ezsystems/requirements/DX/Docker/Wrapper.md

   README.md).
 1. Be modular, following the UNIX approach to piping collections of commands, in which each command _does one thing_.
-1. Keep and expose logs to the developer
+1. Keep and expose logs to the developer.
+1. Enable developers to automatically send logs to a log service.

 ### Preferred
 The solution SHOULD:
 1. Be _fast_
+1. Provide a way to run the solution with Docker as a single requirement (removing the PHP requirement) by for instance providing a simple Docker image on Docker Hub that would contain the wrapper and makes it usable from that container.
-1. Utilize a numbered menu of common activities for guided selection
+1. Utilize a numbered menu of common activities for guided selection.
-1. Be capable of reporting errors back to eZ when they occur
+1. Be capable of reporting errors back to eZ when they occur.
-1. Be self-documenting
+1. Be self-documenting.
-1. Allow for custom configuration of the tool itself, and sharing of that config
+1. Allow for custom configuration of the tool itself, and sharing of that config.

 ### Bonus
 The solution MAY: